headzoo/deskpro-api-es6-client/docs/TicketsApi.md

 <a name="updateTicketByTicketActionUnlock"></a>
 # **updateTicketByTicketActionUnlock**
-> Response updateTicketByTicketActionUnlock(ticket, force, opts)
+> Response updateTicketByTicketActionUnlock(ticket, force, filters)